Need To Do A Quick Change? Zip Off The Wet Topper - Zip On The Dry

 As the world changes with increased concern over the environment, recycling and landfill.
 There is now a move away from plastics, however if we have to use them, then we can use them in a more sustainable way.

-Here at The Cot Mattress Company we too are doing our best to help reduce landfill by offering recycled or natural products or by increasing the life of cot mattresses so they can be as good as new for at least 5-7 years instead of 1-2 years.
+Here at The Cot Mattress Company we too are doing our best to help reduce landfill by offering natural products that biodegrade and also by increasing the life of a cot mattresses so they can be as good as new for at least 5-7 years instead of 6 - 12 months.

 A Higher Quality Foam